-Assessment of Regulatory Requirements in Diagnostic X-Ray Facilities in Bangladesh DOI: 10.1501/nuclear 0000000019 A. Aktar^{1}, M. Haider1, S.M.
-Islam2 1Bangladesh Atomic Energy Regulatory Authority, E-12/A, Agargaon, Dhaka-1207, Bangladesh 2Department of Physics, Jahangirnagar University, Savar, Dhaka, Bangladesh Received 03.09.2016; received in revised form 19.11.2016; accepted 25.12.2016 ABSTRACT X-ray is one of the very old yet powerful modalities of diagnostic imaging procedures.
-Bangladesh has a history of over 80 years of using X-ray for medical diagnostic purposes.
-But not many of the users were knowledgeable about the potential risks associated with an ionizing radiation like X-ray.
-To create awareness on radiation safety Bangladesh Government for the first time promulgated nuclear safety and radiation control (NSRC) act in 1993 and corresponding NSRC rules in 1997.
+DOI: 10.1501/nuclear 000000019 Assessment of Regulatory Requirements in Diagnostic X-Ray Facilities in Bangladesh A. Aktar1\, M. Haider, S.M.
+Islam Bangladesh Atomic Energy Regulatory Authority, E-12/A, Agargaon, Dhaka-1207, Bangladesh Department of Physics, Jahangirnagar University, Savar, Dhaka, Bangladesh Received 03.09.2016; received in revised form 19.11.2016; accepted 25.12.2016 ABSTRACT X-ray imaging is one of the very old powerful modalities of diagnostic procedures.
+Bangladesh has a history of over 80 years of using X-rays for medical diagnostic purposes.
+But many of the users do not have enough knowledge about the potential risks associated with ionizing radiation like X-ray.
+To create awareness on radiation safety, Bangladesh Government for the first time promulgated nuclear safety and radiation control (NSRC) act in 1993 and corresponding NSRC regulation in 1997.
 The purpose of the current study is to evaluate shielding structure of some diagnostic x-ray facilities in Jessore district of Bangladesh with respect to regulatory standards.
 Radiation dose levels are also measured at different points in order to investigate the shielding adequacy of the facility.
-Estimated dose levels were found higher than the regulatory limit $(0.5\mu Sv/h)$ across the entrance door (ED) of 66% facilities.
+Estimated dose levels were found higher than the regulatory limit ( $0.5\mu$ Sv/h) across the entrance door (ED) of 66% facilities.
 Secondary walls of the X-ray room were found adequately shielded with 10 inch brick wall.
-The shielding structure of control panel (CP) of the four facilities was not sufficient according to regulation and there were no shielding in the viewing window of CP of two facilities and the amount of lead shielding at the same points of two other facilities was found less than the regulatory requirements (2mm).
-Only 4 machine operators were found qualified diploma holder radiographer among 16 operators which could affect overall radiation safety features.
-Keywords: NSRC rules, Dose levels, Shielding structure, Viewing window, Radiation safety 1.
-Introduction In medical diagnostic procedure X-ray imaging is still playing very important role all over the world.
-The use of X-rays is getting more priority than the other imaging system particularly for its simple operational and decommissioning techniques.
-The rate of increase of X-ray facilities in Bangladesh is faster now than before as the economy is expanding and as the people is becoming more and more health conscious [1].
-The application of X-rays may cause harm for the patients, occupational and the public if sufficient protection is not arranged in the facility [2].
-Shielding design for X-ray facility is crucial to control the exposure for the concerned people.
+The shielding structure of control panel (CP) of the four facilities was not sufficient according to regulation and there was no shielding in the viewing window of CP of two facilities and the lead shielding thickness at the same points of two other facilities was found less than the regulatory requirement 2 mm lead thickness.
+Only 4 X-ray operators hold a qualified diploma as radiographer among 16 operators which could affect overall radiation safety features.
+Keywords: NSRC regulation, Dose levels, Shielding structure, Viewing window, Radiation safety 1.
+Introduction In medical diagnostic procedure, X-ray imaging is still playing a very important role all over the world.
+The use of X-rays is gaining more priority than the other imaging systems particularly for its simple operational and decommissioning techniques.
+The increasing number of X-ray facilities in Bangladesh is faster now than before as the economy is expanding and as the people is becoming more and more health conscious [1].
+The application of X-rays may cause harm to patients, operators, personnel and the general public individuals if sufficient protection is not arranged in the facility [2].
+Shielding design for an X-ray facility is crucial to control the exposure for the concerned people.
 For shielding calculation of an X-ray room different methodologies (IAEA, NCRP etc.) are available [3, 4].
-But in Bangladesh most of the facilities have been established without doing shielding calculation.
-Therefore, for obtaining license from regulatory authority a significant amount of structural change is needed to meet regulatory demand.
-To support the radiation users, NSRC rules and guides highlight some shielding aspects which are required to follow in order to operate an X-ray facility.
-According to International Commission on Radiological Protection (ICRP), the principles of radiation protection requirements lie on the Corresponding author.
+It can be said that in Bangladesh most of the facilities have been established without performing shielding calculations.
+Therefore, for obtaining a license from regulatory authority a significant amount of structural change is needed to meet regulatory demand.
+To support the radiation users, NSRC regulation and guides highlight some shielding aspects which are required to follow the regulation requirements to operate an X-ray facility.
+According to International Commission on Radiological Protection (ICRP), the principles of radiation protection \Corresponding author.